linkoog/automation-test-tool/README.md

 1. Unzip 'autotest-1.1.zip' you can get 'autotest-1.1.jar' and the directory 'work'.

-   *Note*: You must keep 'autotest-1.1.jar' and 'work' together in one directory.
+   *Note*: You must put 'autotest-1.1.jar' and 'work' together in one directory.

 2. You should write your test cases in directory 'work' with reference to the demo and the document ‘AutomationTest.doc’.